Nuno Miguel Cerqueira Dias

-Nuno Miguel Cerqueira Dias (12 March 1977 – 7 October 2014) was one of the top Portuguese long distance freestyle swimmers of the 1990s, he broke several national records, achieved multiple national titles, and took part in many international competitions on behalf of the Portuguese national team.
+Nuno Miguel Cerqueira Dias (12 March 1977 – 7 October 2014) was a Portuguese swimmer.
+He was one of the top Portuguese long distance freestyle swimmers of the 1990s.
+He broke several national records, achieved multiple national titles, and took part in many international competitions on behalf of the Portuguese national team.

 He started swimming in 1983 at the age of six years old at Sporting Clube de Portugal.
 In 1987 he left the club and moved to Sport Algés e Dafundo where he remained until the end of his swimming career.
 He entered in the sport's young age groups, participating in all its most important national competitions, achieving along the way important marks and places that enabled him to have his first participation in international competitions of the respective age groups, namely the Multinations.

 Swimming career

 It was however in 1993 that he emerged at the highest level by winning a place on the national team that represented Portugal in Latin Cup held in Florence, as a result of his performance in the National Championships, held in Algés in March, in the pool of Sport Algés e Dafundo.
 He achieved in this short course competition the marks of 16:12.58 minutes in the 1500 metres freestyle, and 8:32.97 minutes in the 800 metres freestyle (on the way to the 1500 metres, the 800 metres at the time was still exclusively a women’s event).
 These marks would give him G1 age group national title (16 years old) and the 2nd place in all age groups, both marks would become later G1 national records, when the redefinition of the age groups occurred by the Portuguese Swimming Federation.
 In that same season, in the Clube Futebol os Belenenses Olympic sized swimming pool, he would become for the first time national champion in all age groups in the 1500 metres freestyle, with the mark of 16:29,17 minutes.
 This mark along with the 08:43.32 minutes at the 800 metres freestyle (again on the way to the 1500 metres) would become records later, as well as national records of the G1 age group.